martabal/Tdarr-Plugin-Remove-Titles/README.md

 # Tdarr_Plugin

-This plugin removes all titles metadata from videos/audios/subtitles
+This plugin removes all titles from videos/audios/subtitles